lynchdean/lynchdean/README.md

 ### Hi I'm Dean 👋

-👨‍💻 Recently working as a Software Engineer in the telecommunications industry, developing SMS firewall solutions.
+👨‍💻 Currently searching for a Software Engineering position with remote-first a priority.

 💻 I'm a DCU Computer Applications & Software Engineering Graduate living in Dublin :ireland: